BoJakobsen/AoC/README.md

 # Advent of Code

-Solutions and note from playing along with the [Advent of Code](https://adventofcode.com)
+Solutions and notes from solving the problems from the [Advent of Code](https://adventofcode.com) Christmas coding challenge.